MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads/hlp_BA_CONC_SmartCamps_Targeting.md

 When you [create a smart campaign](./hlp_BA_CONC_SmartCamps_Intro.md), you give us several important pieces of information about your business:

 - Your business category
-- The products or services you want to advertise
+- The keyword themes you want to advertise
 - The language you want to advertise in
 - The geographic locations you want your ads to run in